GreyWhite994/extreme-battleships/README.md

 ## Testing

 - I have tested the project by doing the following:
-    - Passed the code successfully through a PEP8 linter and found no significant issues.
+    - Passed the code successfully by running pylint run.py and found no significant issues.
     - Given invalid inputs e.g off-grid guesses, non-integers entered for co-ordinates and guesses made more than once.
     - Tested in local terminal and Heroku terminal.
     - Entered non-alphabetical characters for input of name.
+    - Tested in event of a draw would code execute properly.

 e.g Below a guess made outside board size.